Who Is Reese Witherspoon?

 In 2017, Witherspoon took on the roles of producer and star of David E. Kelley's HBO series, Big Little Lies, which featured such talents as Nicole Kidman, Shailene Woodley, Alexander Skarsgard and Laura Dern.
 The series garnered significant attention at the Primetime Emmys, including an outstanding lead actress nomination for Witherspoon, prompting speculation that the storyline would continue.
 Season 2 premiered in June 2019, with Meryl Streep now part of the star-studded cast.

-'A Wrinkle In Time' and 'The Morning Show'
+'A Wrinkle In Time'

 In early 2018, Witherspoon appeared alongside Oprah Winfrey and Mindy Kaling in an adaptation of the acclaimed science-fiction novel A Wrinkle In Time.
 Later that year, it was revealed that she was preparing to reprise the role of Elle Woods for Legally Blonde 3, with much of the creative team from the original hit movie also in talks to join the project.